google/WebFundamentals/src/content/en/updates/2017/03/nic57.md

 ## Shout out to Igalia

-Finally, a big shout out to engineers and team at [Igalia](https://www.igalia.com/) for their awesome work on Blink.
+Finally, a big shout out to the engineers and team at [Igalia](https://www.igalia.com/) for their awesome work on Blink.
 They were instrumental on landing the new CSS Grid and `caret-color` features.

 ## Stay up to date

 If you want to stay up to date with Chrome and know what’s coming, be sure to [subscribe](https://goo.gl/6FP1a5), follow